Salmon en Papillote

 The optimal thickness for the zucchini to be tender but not completely mushy is somewhere between 1/4″ and 1/2″ thick.

-Season the zucchini with salt and pepper, then add a 6-ounce salmon fillet portion and drizzle olive oil on that as well:
+Season the zucchini with salt and black pepper, then add a 6-ounce salmon fillet portion and drizzle olive oil on that as well.

-Season the fish with salt and pepper, then add fresh dill on top:
+Season the fish with kosher salt and fresh ground pepper, then add fresh dill on top:

 Finally, lay some thinly sliced fresh lemon on top of the dill layer: